rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 Our final step is to convert the combined integer array into a Base64 string using the [btoa](https://developer.mozilla.org/en-US/docs/Web/API/Window/btoa) method, [String.fromCharCode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCharCode), and using [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to allow the methods to iterate over the combined array.

-Our encryptMessage function then returns the Base64 text which can be shared and decrypted using the password we specified.
+Our encryptMessage function then returns the Base64 text which can be shared and decrypted using the password that was used to encrypt it.

-The decryption function will explained in part 2.
+The decryption function will be explained in part 2.